Aminizle/React-Portfolio/README.md

 			</div>

-<p>I'm a web developer with a passion for clean, beautiful code and an eye for design.
-Here you'll find a showcase of my skills and experiences, as well as my personal projects and interests.</p>
+<p align="center" >I'm a full-stack web wizard with a passion for crafting incredible user experiences.
+Having a strong background in software quality assurance and automation, I approach technical problems with the end user in mind.
+As both a one-person powerhouse and a Scrum team player in Agile environments, I can seamlessly integrate into any existing workflow and bring some serious energy to the table.
+Let me put my skills to work for you!</p
+<p align="center" >When I'm not honing my software development skills, you can find me cruising around on my motorcycle, exploring new roads and pushing my limits. 🏍️</p>

 <p>My portfolio is hosted on Netlify at <a href="https://ameen-mohiyuddin-portfolio.netlify.app/">https://ameen-mohiyuddin-portfolio.netlify.app/</a>.</p>